abbykrish/cs360v-f21/Lab0.md

 ### Track number of runs for an env

+NOTE: All Lab 0 hints are in the codebase `Hint, Lab 0`.
+It is important to visit each one, for they all indicate a place where you must make an edit.

 In JOS the terms "environment" and "process" are interchangeable - they roughly have the same meaning.
 We introduce the term "environment" instead of the traditional term "process" in order to stress the point that JOS environments do not provide the same semantics as UNIX processes, even though they are roughly comparable.